floridop/MNXB11-fairytale/fairytale.md

 `Well... your turn now.`

 We go back to year 2077.
 Johnny Silverhand, a rock star turned war general oversees a dystopian-looking Tokyo in Japan.
 As he roams the streets on his tank, he notices a shining object placed on the counter of an abandoned street sushi bar.
 As he leans closer, the object shines brighter.
 It looks like a bottle, but at the same time doesn't.
 Its outside form continuously morphs from one vague shape to another.
-Intrigued by his new finding, he reaches for the bottle only to be engulfed in bright blue flames....
+Intrigued by his new finding, he reaches for the bottle only to be engulfed in bright blue flames...